liamhays/rk3566-mcu/rk3566_mcu_notes.md

 The `rockchip-mailbox` driver in the Linux kernel source implements a mailbox interface for the RK3368, at least according to the `compatible` field.
-This driver uses the same register offsets as the RK3368, and `rk3566_mbox.dts` is device tree overlay source that may work with the RK3566, but I haven't tested it yet.
+This driver uses the same register offsets as the RK3368, and `rk3566_mbox.dts` is device tree overlay source that *should* work with the RK3566---it's straight from the Rockchip BSP Linux source---but I still need to test it.

 **Update:** This would probably work if the Rockchip mailbox driver were compiled into the Plebian kernel.
 I discussed this on the bridged